-For all "rehabilitation" projects, the following requirements are applicable to those areas covered by the ADA:
+For all rehabilitation projects, the following requirements are applicable to those areas covered by the ADA:

-All "architectural barriers" in existing facilities must be removed where such removal is readily achievable that is easily accomplished and able to be carried out.
-This would include adding grab bars, ramping a few steps and lowering telephones.
-If barrier removal is "not readily achievable" then services must be made available through alternative methods.

-NOTE: In "rehabilitation" projects, existing facilities must comply to the "maximum extent feasible".
-Any project that claims a required modification is not 'readily achievable' must submit documentation from the project architect which outlines the basis for the exception.
-A "legal opinion" supporting that the project falls within the requirements of the modification exception must also be included.

-2010 ADA Standards for Accessible Design: 28 CFR part 36, subpart D - New Construction and Alterations - §36.402 Alterations:
+- All architectural barriers in existing facilities must be removed where such removal is readily achievable that is easily accomplished and able to be carried out.
+This would include adding grab bars, ramping a few steps, and lowering telephones.
+If barrier removal is not readily achievable then services must be made available through alternative methods. - In rehabilitation projects, existing facilities must comply to the maximum extent feasible.
+Any project that claims a required modification is not 'readily achievable' must submit documentation from the project architect which outlines the basis for the exception and a legal opinion supporting that the project falls within the requirements of the modification exception.5 - 28 CFR part 36, subpart D New Construction and Alterations §36.402 Alterations:

-(a) General.
-(1) Any alteration to a place of public accommodation or a commercial facility, after January 26, 1992, shall be made so as to ensure that, to the "maximum extent feasible", the altered portions of the facility are readily accessible to and usable by individuals with disabilities, including individuals who use wheelchairs.
+"(a) General.
+(Any alteration to a place of public accommodation or a commercial facility, after January 26, 1992, shall be made so as to ensure that, to the maximum extent feasible, the altered portions of the facility are readily accessible to and usable by individuals with disabilities, including individuals who use wheelchairs.

 (c) To the maximum extent feasible.
-The phrase "to the maximum extent feasible," as used in this section, applies to the occasional case where the nature of an existing facility makes it virtually impossible to comply fully with applicable accessibility standards through a planned alteration.
+The phrase to the maximum extent feasible, as used in this section, applies to the occasional case where the nature of an existing facility makes it virtually impossible to comply fully with applicable accessibility standards through a planned alteration.
 In these circumstances, the alteration shall provide the maximum physical accessibility feasible.
 Any altered features of the facility that can be made accessible shall be made accessible.
-If providing accessibility in conformance with this section to individuals with certain disabilities (e.g., those who use wheelchairs) would not be feasible, the facility shall be made accessible to persons with other types of disabilities (e.g., those who use crutches, those who have impaired vision or hearing, or those who have other impairments).
+If providing accessibility in conformance with this section to individuals with certain disabilities (e.g., those who use wheelchairs) would not be feasible, the facility shall be made accessible to persons with other types of disabilities (e.g., those who use crutches, those who have impaired vision or hearing, or those who have other impairments)."